-- Define the project hypothesis and the specific clinical problem specifying the desired mechanism of modulation (e.g., inhibitor, agonist, etc.) and the intended modality (e.g., small molecule, biologic, etc.). - Provide bioinformatics and systems biology queries of relevant knowledge bases (e.g., DepMap, TCGA, cBioPortal, MalaCards, etc.) showing clear disease indication association and/or target dependency of the disease area. - Describe the target's function and interactions with other players in the pathway(s). - Provide the scientific and clinical evidence supporting prosecution of the target for the treatment of the cancer type in the intended patient population.
-This must contain the minimal requirements for portfolio entry as described in section 1.3. - Describe gaps or uncertainties related to target validation and disease association, and research plans to address these. - Describe the intended route of administration. - Describe the mechanism of action and related pathway pharmacology. - Describe how the drug will be used in the clinic as monotherapy or in combination therapy. - Describe how patients would be selected for the proposed therapeutic.
+- Define the project hypothesis and the specific clinical problem specifying the desired mechanism of modulation (e.g., inhibitor, agonist, etc.) and the intended modality (e.g., small molecule, biologic, etc.). - Note: for projects that are selected for funding, applicants should be aware that if the project hypothesis changes during the award term, TPAC will determine if the project has transformed into a substantially different project to warrant its termination and/or the submission of a new project application. - Provide bioinformatics and systems biology queries of relevant knowledge bases (e.g., DepMap, TCGA, cBioPortal, MalaCards, etc.) showing clear disease indication association and/or target dependency of the disease area. - Describe the target's function and interactions with other players in the pathway(s). - Provide the scientific and clinical evidence supporting prosecution of the target for the treatment of the cancer type in the intended patient population.
+This must contain the minimal requirements for portfolio entry as described in section 1.3. - Describe gaps or uncertainties related to target validation and disease association, and research plans to address these. - Provide a detailed and specific description of the clinical problem the proposed therapeutic intends to address and during which points during the course of the disease. - Describe the intended route of administration. - Describe the mechanism of action and related pathway pharmacology. - Describe how the drug will be used in the clinic as monotherapy or in combination therapy. - Describe how patients would be selected for the proposed therapeutic.